Submissions

 1. Registration:

-Authors need to register with the journal prior to submitting, or if already registered can simply Log-in and begin the 5 step process.
+Authors need to register.
+Please visit our Information for authors page prior to submitting, or if already registered authors can simply log-in and begin the 5 step process.

 During registration authors will be asked to fill out a form giving details on their name, affiliation, address, email, phone, discipline and a short bio statement.
 This data is used for internal communication and enables authors to foster their personal presence on the web (e.g. the bio statement and affiliation will be available with every article they will publish with our journal).
 Authors can administrate or update their profile at any time.